OUR TEAM

 • “I give priority to the moral side of human flourishing.
 This is for many reasons – but the most significant is that human goodness will drive societal progress. “

 Dr. Marvin W Berkowitz is a world renowned scholar, researcher and educator.
-He is the inaugural Sanford N. McDonnell Endowed Professor of Character Education, and Co-Director of the Center for Character and Citizenship at the University of Missouri-St. Louis, and a University of Missouri President’s Thomas Jefferson Fellow.
+He is currently working as Founders Professor after having served as the inaugural Sanford N. McDonnell Endowed Professor of Character Education.
+Dr. Berkowitz is the Co-Director of the Center for Character and Citizenship at the University of Missouri-St. Louis.
+He was also recognized as a University of Missouri President’s Thomas Jefferson Fellow.
 In 1999 Dr. Berkowitz was the inaugural Ambassador H.H.
 Coors Professor of Character Development at the US Air Force Academy.
 He served as Professor of Psychology and Director of the Center for Ethics Studies at Marquette University.
 He was also founder and Associate Director of the Center for Addiction and Behavioral Health Research in Milwaukee.

 Click here to read more about Marvin Berkowitz